Josef Boumedienne

 Josef Sami Boumedienne (born 12 January 1978) is a Swedish and Finnish hockey coach/scout and former professional hockey defenceman.
 He played in the National Hockey League (NHL) with the New Jersey Devils, Tampa Bay Lightning and Washington Capitals.
-He is currently the Assistant General Manager for the Sweden men's national ice hockey team.
+He is currently the general manager for the Sweden men's national ice hockey team.

 Playing career

 Boumedienne started his career playing for Huddinge IK in the Swedish Allsvenskan in the season 1995–96.
-He was drafted by the New Jersey Devils in the 1996 NHL Entry Draft as their third-round pick, #91 overall.
+He was drafted by the New Jersey Devils in the 1996 NHL entry draft as their third-round pick, #91 overall.
 Boumedienne moved to play for Södertälje SK in the Elitserien.
 After two seasons with Södertälje SK he went to play with Tappara in the Finnish SM-liiga.

 Boumedienne played two seasons with Tappara and in the 1999–00 season he led the team's defenders with 8 goals and 24 assists for 32 points.
 In the 2000–01 season he moved to the NHL, playing his first season on New Jersey's farm team, the Albany River Rats in the AHL.
 The next season he made his NHL debut on 6 October 2001 and played one game with New Jersey Devils, scoring his first NHL goal.
 In November 2001 the Devils traded Boumedienne along with Sascha Goc and Anton Butin to the Tampa Bay Lightning, in exchange for Andrei Zyuzin.

 Boumedienne played three games with the Lightning, playing mainly with the Lightning's farm team, the Springfield Falcons.
 In 2002 Tampa Bay traded Boumedienne to the Ottawa Senators for a seventh-round draft pick.
 He played with the Senators organization until December 2002, when the Senators traded him to the Washington Capitals for Dean Melanson.
 He started his Capitals career playing mainly on the Capitals' farm team Portland Pirates, playing six games with the Capitals.
 In the 2003–04 season he continued with the Capitals, playing 37 games with the team.
 After a successful season he received a one-year contract extension from the Capitals.